ettorepuccetti/DataVisualization/README.md

 |:--:|
 | Ego network of one of the two IDs that outstanding for traffic |

 Eventually, we discover that ID 1278894 and ID 839736 are IDs that represent park's customer services.
-A lot of person concact them but just for few messages at time.
+A lot of persons concact them but just for few messages at time.

 ### Q2